Young conservatives mingled maskless at Mar-a-Lago and partied with a money cannon

 The county is not allowed to fine individuals for violating this rule, but it can fine businesses that do not enforce the mask mandate.

 In recent weeks, journalist Zach Everson reported on other events at Mar-a-Lago — including an election night party — in which attendees appeared to be socializing maskless.
-But, earlier this month, the town of Palm Beach said it had not taken any enforcement actions against Trump’s club.
+But earlier this month, the town of Palm Beach said it had not taken any enforcement actions against Trump’s club.

 A spokesman for the Palm Beach Police, which enforces coronavirus rules on the island, told The Washington Post he was checking to see if any enforcement action was taken.